Red tomato chutney is a fruity tomato preserve which is easy to prepare and will keep well for months or even years.

 Instructions

-- Spoon the hot chutney into the sterilised jars, filling to just below the tops.
+- Spoon the hot chutney into the sterilied jars and fill to just below the tops making sure there are no air bubbles.
 Pierce any air bubbles with a clean knife.
-Add the lids and leave to cool and then store in a dark place for 6 to 8 weeks before eating.

 Leave a Reply